Not to be confused with Ginyanga language or Kimanianga language.

 (Vili) : Nyanga, Ngounié Many African slaves transported in the Atlantic slave trade spoke Kikongo, and its influence can be seen in many creole languages in...

-Venda or Tshivenda is a Bantu language and an official language of South Africa.
-It is mainly spoken by the Venda people in the northern part of South...
+Venḓa or Tshivenḓa is a Bantu language and an official language of South Africa and Zimbabwe.
+It is mainly spoken by the Venda people or Vhavenḓa in the...

-Northern Sotho, or Sesotho sa Leboa as an endonym, is a Sotho-Tswana language spoken in the northeastern provinces of South Africa.
-It is sometimes referred...
+Northern Sotho, also known by Sesotho sa Leboa, is a Sotho-Tswana language group spoken in the northeastern provinces of South Africa.
+It is commonly referred...

 Comorian (Shikomori, or Shimasiwa, the "language of islands") is the name given to a group of four Bantu languages spoken in the Comoro Islands, an archipelago...

 Shona (/ˈʃoʊnə/; Shona: chiShona) is a Bantu language of the Shona people of Zimbabwe.
-It was codified by the colonial government in the 1950s.
-According...
+The term is variously used to collectively describe all the Central...

 Meru is a Bantu language spoken by the Meru people (Ameru) who live on the Eastern and Northern slopes of Mount Kenya and on the Nyambene ranges.
 They...